Table of Contents

 - Oral anti-fungal medications; fluconazole is most commonly used

 In people with weakened immune systems, especially people living with HIV who have fewer than 100 CD4 cells, Cryptococcus can cause a serious infection called meningitis – an inflammation or swelling of the lining of the spinal cord and brain.
 If it is not treated quickly and correctly, cryptococcal meningitis can cause coma or death.
+It can also cause infections in the lungs and throughout the body.

 - Vision problems